LCPQ/spip2md/README.md

 the data directory of your SPIP website, usually named `IMG`, and either rename it `data` in your current working directory, or set `data_dir` setting to its path.

+### YAML configuration file

-Currently, the config file you want to use can be given as the only CLI parameter, or if no parameter is given, the program searches a `spip2md.yml` file in the current working directory.
-Here’s the *default configuration options* with commentaries explaining their meaning :
+To configure `spip2md` you can place a file named `spip2md.yml` in standard \*nix configuration locations, set it with the command line argument, or run the program with a `spip2md.yml` file in your working directory.

+Here’s the *default configuration options* with comments explaining their meaning :

 ```yaml
 db: spip # Name of the database